Factbox: List of key Oscar nominations

-LOS ANGELES The Academy of Motion Picture Arts and Sciences announced nominations on Tuesday for the 84th Academy Awards.
-Winners will be revealed in Hollywood on February 26.
+LOS ANGELES The Academy of Motion Picture Arts and Sciences on Sunday hands out the Oscars -- the highest honors in the movie industry.

 BEST PICTURE